dekarrin/ictiobus/docs/ictcc.md

 single one by concatenation in the order the inputs they were parsed from were given, and that AST is then interpreted into a language spec.

-This langauge spec is then used to create a lexer, parser, and then translation scheme for the langauge described in the spec.
+This language spec is then used to create a lexer, parser, and then translation scheme for the language described in the spec.
 The parser algorithm will be the one specified by CLI flags; otherwise, the most restrictive one supported that can handle the grammar is used.

 If the --ir and --hooks options are provided, the generated frontend is then validated by building it into a simulation binary which then simulates language input against the frontend, covering every possible production in the grammar.
-Any issues found at this stage are output, otherwise the binary and its sources are deleted.
+Any issues found at this stage are output; otherwise, the binary and its sources are deleted.

 The Go code for the generated frontend is then placed in a local directory;
 "./fe" by default, which can be changed with --dest.
 The name of the package it is placed in, "fe" by default, can be changed with the --pkg flag.
-The langauge metadata, retreivable from the generated frontend, can be set by using the -l and -v flags.
+The language metadata, retrievable from the generated frontend, can be set by using the -l and -v flags.

-If an error ocurrs while parsing any of the FISHI, ictcc will still try to parse any remaining inputs for error reporting purposes, but will ultimately fail to produce generated code.
-All inputs must be parsable FISHI.
+If an error occurs while parsing any of the FISHI, ictcc will still try to parse any remaining input files for error reporting purposes, but will ultimately fail to produce generated code.
+All files must contain parsable FISHI.

 Flags: